Key facts on erectile dysfunction

 Viagra can improve your ability to get and maintain an erection, in turn improving your sex life and the chances of you getting your partner pregnant.
 It won't increase your sex drive.
 Similarly, Viagra will only be effective if you go through the process of sexual arousal and will not generate an erection automatically.

-Can I take Viagra if I have diabetes or cardiovascular diseases?
+Can I take Viagra if I have diabetes?

-Yes.
-Living with diabetes and cardiovascular disease can mean that erectile dysfunction is more common.
-Erectile dysfunction medications such as Viagra, can usually be used in these situations, but they will be most effective if your condition is well controlled.
+Yes, living with diabetes can mean that erectile dysfunction is more common, but you should still be able to take medication for your ED.
 You’ll also need to check that you’re not on any medicines that can interact with Viagra and other similar drugs.

 When you request ED medicine via LloydsPharmacy Online Doctor, the questionnaire you complete will ask about your medical history, including instances of heart disease and diabetes.